Moving To Germany in 2023 [19-Step How-To English Guide]

 If you are moving to Germany with expat health insurance you should change and sign up for long-term health insurance, as soon as you start your job or your studies.
 To understand the German healthcare system and to know whether public or private health insurance is right for you, you can read our guide below.

-4. Solve Banking Matters
+4. Solve banking matters

 Personal Liability Insurance (Haftpflichtversicherung)